19hours/sg-statutes/Acts/Income Tax Act.md

 (A) does not by himself or in association with others, carry on a business in Singapore and does not have a permanent establishment in Singapore; or

-(B) carries on a business in Singapore (by himself or in association with others) or has a permanent establishment in Singapore, but the management or assistance is not performed through that business carried on in Singapore or that permanent establishment.
+(B) carries on a business in Singapore (by himself or in association with others) or has a permanent establishment in Singapore, but the management or assistance is not performed through that business carried on in Singapore or that permanent establishment; and

 [27/2009]

+[Act 37 of 2014 wef 28/02/2013]

+(c) the use of or the right to use software, information or digitised goods, not being a right to commercially exploit in one form or another the copyright in such software, information or digitised goods such as the right to —

+(i) reproduce, modify or adapt, and distribute the software, information or digitised goods; or

+(ii) prepare a derivative work based on the software, information or digitised goods for distribution.

+[Act 37 of 2014 wef 28/02/2013]

+(7B) In subsection (7A)(c) —

+“digitised goods” means text, images or sounds that are transferred through a handphone, fixed‑line phone, cable network, satellite, the Internet or other forms of electronic transmission, but does not include software;

+“information” means —

+(a) any information in any newspaper or magazine article or report, including financial and business data (such as foreign exchange, stock and property data), and other proprietary data; and

+(b) any information obtained solely for research purposes.

+[Act 37 of 2014 wef 28/02/2013]

 ### Commission or other payment of licensed international market agent